 - What was your baby's last recorded weight?

 - AskMayoExpert.
 Suspected pyloric stenosis (pediatric).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research.
+Mayo Clinic; 2019.